CountyEthics

 Structural Risk

-Limestone does not suffer structural weakening when wet, so hold breakage from moisture is not a primary concern here.
+Limestone does not suffer structural weakening from moisture, so hold integrity is not a concern — the risk is purely friction-related greasiness.

 Seasonal Factors